Akuli/porcupine/README.md

     pip install https://github.com/Akuli/porcupine/archive/v2023.01.19.zip
     porcu

-If you want to leave Porcupine running and use the same terminal for something else, you can use `porcu&` instead of `porcu`.
-To run porcupine later, you need to activate the virtualenv before running it:
+To easily run porcupine again later, go to *Settings* --> *Porcupine Settings* and check "Show Porcupine in the desktop menu system".

-    source porcupine-venv/bin/activate
-    porcu
+This makes Porcupine show up in the menu just like any other application.

-You can uninstall Porcupine by deleting `porcupine-venv`.
+You can uninstall Porcupine by unchecking "Show Porcupine in the desktop menu system" in the settings and then deleting `porcupine-venv`.

 ### Other Linux distributions